-The 5 balls of life speech by Coca-Cola’s former CEO Brian Dyson (1986-1994) is one of the most viral speeches circulating on the web.
-Very much in line with Apple founder Steve Jobs’ announcement speech at Stanford University
+The 5 balls of life speech by Coca-Cola’s former CEO Brian Dyson (1986-1991) is one of the more viral speeches circulating in the web.
+In line with Apple founder Steve Jobs’ famous announcement speech at Stanford University

 5 balls of life: Neither 30 seconds nor a short speech

 Brian Dyson’s commencement speech has reached such fame that multiple versions are circulating through the web: some “extended Director’s cut” versions are aimed at making his inspiring original speech sound even more inspiring, some claim Dyson’s address to be one of the most famous short speeches, others label Dyson’s five balls speech as the “30 seconds speech”, and its authorship has been attributed to Google’s CEO Sundar Pichai.
 None of this is actually true.

 : Brian Dyson really did deliver his short speech about life, friendship, love, family and spirit at the occasion of the 172nd commencement of the Georgia Tech Institute, on September 6, 1991.
 Mark Turner did the effort to track the origins

 of Brian Dyson’s speech down.
 But the speech is neither short nor did it last 30 seconds only.
 The 5 balls of life metaphor is the closing part of a full 1634 words long commencement speech

 .
 Turner found Dyson’s original speech in Georgia Tech’s newspaper archives (download full speech here (page 3)

 The real version of the Brian Dyson speech on the five balls of life

 This is the original text of Dyson’s commencement speech that refers to the 5 balls of life: